BradLFowler/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+One to many and only one

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It's a NOT NULL simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+3 and if you check the relation lines you can see which keys are connected.

 ##### ER Diagram upload